This page describes how to update an extension or theme ("item") that you previously published on the Chrome Web Store.

 To upgrade an existing Chrome Web Store item, you need to upload a new zip file for your item, including all changed and unchanged files; update any changed metadata for your listing; and submit the item for a new review.

-There are several ways to publish to a different channel:
+Use the Distribution tab to publish to a different channel.

 - To move a published item back to private (e.g. from production back to testing), you must unpublish, change the visibility to Private, and then republish.
 The unpublishing step is necessary to move an item "backwards" from production to testing.

-- The Listing tab contains details of your listing and how it should display in the Chrome Web Store.
+- The Store listing tab contains details of your listing and how it should display in the Chrome Web Store.

-- The Pricing and Distribution tab lets you control which countries will list your item and which set of users will see it.
+- The Distribution tab lets you declare in-app purchases and control which countries will list your item and which set of users will see it.

-If your item has a large user base, its distribution tab will include a Percentage rollout option to restrict the update to just a fraction of the user base:
+If your item has a large user base (over 10,000), the distribution tab will include a Percentage rollout option to restrict the update only to a fraction of the user base:

 This allows you to gradually roll out your item to ensure that any unexpected problems will have minimal impact.

-Once an item with partial rollout has been published, you can later increase the percent rollout without needing to resubmit the item for review, until you eventually reach 100% of users.
+Once an item with partial rollout has been published, you can later increase the percent rollout without resubmitting the item for review, until you eventually reach 100% of users.

 When you submit an update for review, it doesn't yet affect your published item.
 Existing users will see no change and new users can continue to install the previously published, current version.
 Only when the item is later published will these users be affected.